vatesfr/xen-orchestra/docs/docs/manage_infrastructure.md

 #### Rolling Pool Updates (RPU)

 Also known as RPU, **this is the advised way to update your pool**.
 By just clicking on one button, Xen Orchestra will automatically move VMs around, apply updates and reboot the hosts, without any service interruption.
-The following button is available in the Pool view, on "Patches" tab:
+The following button is available in the **Pool** view of the **Patches** tab:

 ![](./assets/rpubutton.png)